Tim-Maes/T4Executer/README.md

 You can set which T4 Templates to execute before build, after build or which Templates to ignore completely on build time via `Extensions - T4Executer - Configure`.

-Specify to preserve generated file timestamp when the content is not changed via `Extensions - T4Executer - Preserve timestamp`.
-This will cause only templates with new changes to be transformed.
+Specify to preserve the generated file timestamp when the file content is not changed via `Extensions - T4Executer - Preserve timestamp`.